Zinc-30/notes/interesting recent papers.md

   `GAN theory`

 ----
+#### ["A Geometric View of Optimal Transportation and Generative Model"](https://arxiv.org/abs/1710.05488) Lei, Su, Cui, Yau, Gu
+  `GAN objective`
+>	"We show the intrinsic relations between optimal transportation and convex geometry, especially the variational approach to solve Alexandrov problem: constructing a convex polytope with prescribed face normals and volumes."
+>	"By using the optimal transportation view of GAN model, we show that the discriminator computes the Kantorovich potential, the generator calculates the transportation map.
+For a large class of transportation costs, the Kantorovich potential can give the optimal transportation map by a close-form formula.
+Therefore, it is sufficient to solely optimize the discriminator.
+This shows the adversarial competition can be avoided, and the computational architecture can be simplified."
+>	"Preliminary experimental results show the geometric method outperforms WGAN for approximating probability measures with multiple clusters in low dimensional space."

 #### ["Optimizing the Latent Space of Generative Networks"](https://arxiv.org/abs/1707.05776) Bojanowski, Joulin, Lopez-Paz, Szlam
   `GAN objective`
 >	"Are GANs successful because of adversarial training or the use of ConvNets?
 We show that a ConvNet generator trained with a simple reconstruction loss and learnable noise vectors leads many of the desirable properties of a GAN."